gregbeech/website/blog/2013/restful-api-design-the-fundamentals.markdown

 One of the most frequently confused aspects of REST is the difference between a resource and a representation.
 A resource is a noun, for example a book or a person, but a representation is a particular way of looking at a noun using a specific JSON/XML/HTML/etc. structure.
 In other words, a single resource can have a number of different representations, and a number of different representations can all represent the same resource.

-Mapping this to HTTP, the resource being acted upon is defined by the URL.
+When REST is mapped to HTTP, the resource being acted upon (i.e. the noun) is defined by the URL.
 For example the book "Ultimatum" by Simon Kernick might be located at:

     /catalogue/books/9781448136698